Turkey: Aleppo evacuation nearly complete

 However, the International Committee of the Red Cross has put the number of evacuees since Thursday at 25,000 and said the operation is "still ongoing."

-A further 750 people have so far been evacuated from the villages of Fuaa and Kafraya, in Syria's mainly rebel-held Idlib province, as part of the same deal, the ICRC said.
+A further 750 people have so far been evacuated from the largely Shiite villages of Fuaa and Kafraya in Syria's mainly rebel-held Idlib province as part of the same deal, the ICRC said.

-It is unclear how many civilians and rebels are still trapped in eastern Aleppo.
-But Syrian state-run Ekhbariya TV reported that the Syrian army has used loudspeakers to urge remaining rebels to leave the area, warning that they intend to enter the enclave in the coming hours to "remove remnants of terrorism."
+It is unclear how many civilians and rebels are trapped in eastern Aleppo.
+But Syrian state-run Ekhbariya TV reported the Syrian army has used loudspeakers to urge remaining rebels to leave the area, warning it intends to enter the enclave in the coming hours to "remove remnants of terrorism."

 Ekhbariya TV also reported that 51 buses had entered the city Tuesday to transport a number of rebels and their families to Idlib province.